 Since ASR 1000 Cisco Unified Border Element (SP Edition) Unified model sits at the edge of the domain, security becomes a very important function.
 The enterprise or SP user wants its service to be secure and reliable from different attacks and unscrupulous users.
 To achieve higher security ASR 1000 Cisco Unified Border Element (SP Edition) Unified model has different types of security functionality which can be enabled as needed.

 From a Cisco IOS® Software point of view, it supports different types of DoS attack protection.
 SBC functionality run under Cisco IOS Software, so all the security functions of Cisco IOS Software are also available to SBC and that makes ASR 1000 Unified SBC environment much more secure.

 Cisco Unified Border Element (SP Edition) also supports incoming call authentication, encryption at signaling using TLS and media level with secure RTP.
 It also supports call routing between two different VPN domains (multi-vrf).

-ASR 1000 Cisco Unified Border Element (SP Edition) also supports black and white listing to protect what kind of messages it should receive and what kind of messages it should forward to other legs of the session.
+ASR 1000 Cisco Unified Border Element (SP Edition) also supports blocked and allowed listing to protect what kind of messages it should receive and what kind of messages it should forward to other legs of the session.

 Along with this functionalities, Cisco Unified Border Element (SP Edition) also provides topology hiding, protects against malformed packets, policing per session flow to check for bandwidth protection, and source address filtering.
 All these functionalities increase security and protect the domains while connecting to the external devices.